Markova: Comfort Gay: Digital restoration

 The film was digitally restored and remastered in 4K high definition by the ABS-CBN Film Restoration Project through the facilities of Central Digital Lab.
-Since the 35mm master negative print was well-preserved at the ABS-CBN Film Archives, the restoration team of Central Digital Lab took 260 hours to fix the images from instability and eliminating film grain, flicker, and optical dirt.
+Since the 35mm master negative print was well-preserved at the ABS-CBN Film Archives, the restoration team of Central Digital Lab took 260 hours to fix the images from instability and eliminate film grain, flicker, and optical dirt.
 The restoration of the film was completed in 2019, a year before the shutdown of ABS-CBN and its controversial franchise denial in 2020.
 The 4K restored version of the film was premiered digitally on November 20, 2020, as part of the digital exhibition for the Pista ng Pelikulang Pilipino 2020.

+Adaptations

+The musical Gee-gee at Waterina Ang Musikal is loosely based on the film, focusing on what happened behind the scenes of the movie and featuring fictionalized versions of Markova and Justo Justo figuring out what to do with the money they received for the film rights.